swiftlang/swift-docc/Sources/DocCDocumentation/DocCDocumentation.docc/customizing-your-documentation-appearance.md

 ### Colors

-DocC-Render utilizes [CSS custom properties][2] (CSS variables) to define the various colors that are used throughout the HTML elements of rendered documentation.
+DocC utilizes [CSS custom properties][2] (CSS variables) to define the various colors that are used throughout the HTML elements of rendered documentation.
 Any key/value in the `theme.color` object of `theme-settings.json` will either update an existing color property used in the renderer or add a new one that could be referenced by existing ones.

 **Example**